Chubek/chubek/README.md

 I got enough CS education at college but college was not my introduction to programming.
 In fact, I started learning how to program at the young age of 16.
 The first language I programmed with was GML.
 I made a Tetris game with it (I lost the source but exectuable can be found [here](https://host-a.net/f/61980-tetroricazip).
 After that I learned PHP, Perl, Python, and the C#.
 My current stack is:

 * Rust: The language I am most infatuated with, but I seldom find work in.
-I used to use it in Cherry though.
+I use it in Cherry though.
+The entire codebase in Rust and I LOVE it!
 * Go: My second most-favorite language.
 I love it.
 * Python: I like Python but it's slow and resource-intensive!
 However, it's the language I know best.
 * JS: I use it often for web projects.